xamry/notes/Bigdata/BigdataHDP.md

 ## Setup and publish some data
 Kafka comes preinstalled with HDP.
-Log in to Ambari with admin user, click on Kafka and start it.
-SSH to Sandbox with Maria_dev/maria_dev
+Log in to Ambari with admin user, click on Kafka and start it (if not already started) SSH to Sandbox with Maria_dev/maria_dev cd /usr/hdp/current/kafka-broker ls cd bin

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4ODk0ODU3NiwtMTg5MjI3NjgxNywzOT
-M1MjA5OTRdfQ==
+eyJoaXN0b3J5IjpbNTE4ODMzOTc3LC0xODkyMjc2ODE3LDM5Mz
+UyMDk5NF19
 -->